Nexmo/station/_documentation/verify/guides/changing-default-timings.md

 If you specify values for both `pin_expiry` and `next_event_wait`, the value of `pin_expiry` must be an exact multiple of `next_event_wait`.

 ## Examples

+The table below shows some example values and the effects when used with the default workflow (SMS -> TTS -> TTS):

 |`pin_expiry`|`next_event_wait`|Effect
 |--|--|--|